-Every year, hundreds of expats pack up their things and head off to get a slice of la dolce vita.
+Every year, expats from all over pack up their things and head off to get a slice of la dolce vita – the good life.

-But even if only they intend to stay for a while, expats often find that buying property in Italy is more advantageous than renting.
-Rental properties in cities like Rome and Milan go at a premium and even the smallest, one-bedroom apartments are expensive to rent.
+Expats intending to stay a while often find that buying a property in Italy can be more advantageous than renting.
+Rental properties in cities like Rome and Milan go at a premium and even the smallest one-bedroom apartments are expensive to rent.

-But before they take the plunge, expats be aware that the Italian property market can be confusing and complicated.
+But before taking the plunge, expats should be aware that the Italian property market can be confusing and complicated.
 It’s deeply set in the cultural ways of the country itself and different from what expats may be familiar with.

 For starters, expats wishing to buy a home must either be EU nationals or have a valid residence permit if they wish to buy property in Italy.
-If these conditions are not met, the law of reciprocity states that expats can still purchase a house in Italy if their home country allows Italian citizens to buy property there too.
+If these conditions are not met, however, the law of reciprocity states that expats can still purchase a house in Italy if their home country allows Italian citizens to buy property there as well.

 Preparing to buy property in Italy

-The first step to buying property in Italy is to engage a lawyer in one's home country.
-Some expats may brush this off as an unnecessary caution, but it's important to engage the services of some whose sole job is to represent the interests of the buyer.
-Try to find someone who is bilingual and familiar with both Italian and international property law.
+Expats must first engage a lawyer in one's home country.
+Some expats may brush this off as an unnecessary caution, but it's important to engage the services of an expert to represent an expat's interests.
+Ideally, this person should be able to speak Italian and have a strong understanding of both Italian and international property law.

 Once they've found the perfect property in Italy, expats can get down to the nitty-gritty of buying it.

-Expats will need to open an Italian bank account, which must be done in person in Italy.
-An Italian tax code number (codice fiscale) will also be needed, which can be obtained at at the Italian consulate in one's home country or through an Italian tax office.
-This can take up to three weeks.
+Buyers will need to open an Italian bank account, which must be done in person in Italy.
+An Italian tax code number (codice fiscale) will also be needed, which can be obtained from the Italian consulate in one's home country or through an Italian tax office.

-Make a written offer (proposta d'acquisto irrevocabile).
+Once a reasonable price has been decided, expats can submit a written offer (proposta d'acquisto irrevocabile).
 This document is supplied by the estate agent.
 Once signed by both parties, it locks in the price of the property.
-Expats can pay a 10 percent deposit at this stage as a sign of good faith, but it’s not compulsory.
+Expats typically pay a 10-percent deposit at this stage as a sign of good faith, but it’s not compulsory.

-Engage a geometra.
+Engage the services of a geometra.
 A geometra is a surveyor and architect rolled into one.
-They make sure the property is up to code.
-Expats can hire one themselves or ask their estate agent to do it for them.
+They ensure that the property meets housing codes.
+Expats can hire one themselves or ask their estate agent to do so on their behalf.

-Commission a legal check of the property and a credit check of the seller to make sure there are no title disputes or mortgages.
-This can be done by the estate agent, the lawyer or the geometra.
+Commission a legal check of the property and a credit check of the seller to ensure that there are no title disputes or mortgages.
+This can be done by an estate agent, a lawyer or the geometra.

 Sign the preliminary contract (compromesso).
 This legally binding contract is drawn up by the estate agent and commits both parties to the transfer of ownership on the terms and conditions agreed to.
-At this stage, a deposit of at least 10 percent must be made.
+At this stage, a deposit of at least 10 percent of the purchasing price must be made.